Amazon discounts other sellers' products as retail competition stiffens

-NEW YORK, Nov 5 (Reuters) - Amazon.com Inc is cutting prices of products from third-party sellers on its website, moving beyond its more typical method of discounts on items it sells directly.
+NEW YORK (Reuters) - Amazon.com Inc is cutting prices of products from third-party sellers on its website, moving beyond its more typical method of discounts on items it sells directly.

 The “discount provided by Amazon” applies to products including board games and technological gadgets offered by other merchants as the holiday season approaches.
 The retailer has been trying to compete aggressively on some items to win sales and draw customers away from low-priced rivals like Wal-Mart Stores Inc.